arnesanches/selenium-analysis-mailer/README.md

 ### Automated Email Sending:

-* Uses Selenium to access Outlook on the web and automatically send an email containing the generated insights.
+* It uses the Selenium and PyAutoGUI libraries to access Outlook on the web and automatically send an email containing the generated insights.

 ### Logout and Browser Closure: